Rajatuser/E-Django/README.md

 Make changes in nav.html

 the chatbot api is removed
-add your own chatbot - kommunicate is used to create a chatbot for this project.
+add your own chatbot - kommunicate was used to create a chatbot for this project.